chidozieononiwu/mcp/servers/Azure.Mcp.Server/READMEvsix.md

 * "Import a certificate file into key vault 'my-vault' using the name 'tls-cert'"
 * "Get the account settings for my key vault 'my-vault'"

+### ☸️ Azure Kubernetes Service (AKS)

+* "List my AKS clusters in my subscription"
+* "Show me all my Azure Kubernetes Service clusters"
+* "List the node pools for my AKS cluster"
+* "Get details for the node pool 'np1' of my AKS cluster 'my-aks-cluster' in the 'my-resource-group' resource group"

 ### ⚡ Azure Managed Lustre

 * "List the Azure Managed Lustre clusters in resource group 'my-resource-group'"
 * "How many IP Addresses I need to create a 128 TiB cluster of AMLFS 500?"
+* "Check if 'my-subnet-id' can host an Azure Managed Lustre with 'my-size' TiB and 'my-sku' in 'my-region'
+* Create a 4 TIB Azure Managed Lustre filesystem in 'my-region' attaching to 'my-subnet' in virtual network 'my-virtual-network'

 ### 📊 Azure Monitor